craftcms/docs/docs/commerce/2.x/dev/element-queries/variant-queries.md

 ### `siteId`

-Determines which site the variants should be queried in, per the site’s ID.
+Determines which site(s) the variants should be queried in, per the site’s ID.